 Executive Summary

 Whole-airport privatization in the United States is concentrated: as of February 2026, only 2 airports are active participants in the FAA's Airport Investment Partnership Program—San Juan (SJU) and Hendry County Airglades (X21, on FAA administrative hold as of December 2025)— of the nation's 5,146 public-use airports.
 The program's growth was : authorized for 5 airports (1996 Aviation Safety and Capacity Expansion Act), expanded to 10 (2012 FAA Reauthorization Act), and expanded to unlimited participation (2018 FAA Reauthorization Act, P.L.
 115-254, §156), with final clarification in the 2024 FAA Reauthorization Act (P.L.
 118-63).
-Public-Private Partnerships (P3s) have become a model used by at least 10 U.S. airport terminal P3 projects reaching financial close since 2018, with at least 10 U.S. airport terminal P3 projects reaching financial close since 2018 (DWU analysis, 2025).
+Public-Private Partnerships (P3s) have emerged as an alternative, with 12 U.S. terminal P3 projects reaching financial close since 2018 (analysis of public records, 2025).
 This shift toward P3s rather than full privatization .

 I. Introduction: The U.S. Airport Privatization Framework